 Your membership or badge number is assigned to you after you've purchased a membership (attending or supporting).
 This is the number that will be on your convention badge, and your auction voting paddle, and maybe used for other administrative things as well.
 After payment for your membership has been received, you should see your name next to your membership number appear on the membership list.
 This is done manually by our membership officer, so it might take a few weeks before it appears.
 The letter next to it just identifies the type: "A" for attending, "S" for supporting, "C" for committee, etc.

 If you purchased a supporting membership, and then later upgrade to attending, your membership number stays the same, you'll just be changed from "S" to "A".
 If you chose not to have your name displayed on the membership list, it will be listed as redacted - in this case, if you want to find out your membership number, please contact us.

 We are always looking for volunteers, to publicise the convention, to organise the event beforehand and to help at the convention.
 Please register to volunteer on this page!

 No, it doesn't.
 This is a fan convention, run by volunteers.
-The entire committee is volunteering their services for two and a half years to organise the convention, and they still pay for their own tickets!
+The entire committee is volunteering their services for more than two years to organise the convention, and they still pay for their own tickets!

 However, Discworld conventions always need more volunteers, so if you would like to volunteer - for ANYTHING - we appreciate it.
 Please fill in this form after you have bought your convention membership.

 Fan groups are popping up all over Australia and they all welcome new people.
 Take a look here to find one near you.